toolplayer/snapmetrics/README.md

 SnapMetrics is a lightweight, in-memory metrics tracking library that calculates rolling statistics over configurable time windows.
 It provides:

-- **Rolling Statistics**: Calculate averages, medians, minimums, maximums, standard deviations and percentiles over user-defined time windows (e.g. "15s", "1m", "2h")
+- **Rolling Statistics**: Calculate comprehensive statistics including averages, medians, percentiles, minimums, maximums, and standard deviations over user-defined time windows
-- **Flexible Time Windows**: Configure multiple concurrent time windows to track metrics over different durations
+- **Flexible Time Windows**: Configure multiple concurrent time windows (e.g., "15s", "1m", "2h") to track metrics over different durations
-- **Performance Measurement**: Built-in utilities to measure and record function execution times, with support for both synchronous and asynchronous functions
+- **Performance Measurement**: Built-in utilities to measure and record function execution times, with native support for both synchronous and asynchronous functions
-- **Efficient Processing**: Uses a circular buffer implementation for memory efficiency, with configurable throttling of expired record cleanup
+- **Efficient Processing**: Uses a circular buffer implementation with smart caching and configurable throttling for optimal memory usage and performance

 The library is designed to be lightweight and easy to integrate into any JavaScript/TypeScript application needing real-time performance monitoring and statistical analysis.